What is AA WCAG 2.2 Accessibility Standard?

 - Inclusivity: The principle of the internet is universal access.
 Excluding individuals due to disabilities is unfair and puts them at a disadvantage.

 - Improved SEO: Accessible websites often rank better on search engines.
-Structured content with meaningful alternative texts gets favoured in SERPs.
+Structured content with meaningful alternative texts gets favoured in search engine results.

-- Text Alternatives: Non-text content should have text descriptions.
+- Text alternatives: Visual media should have alternative text descriptions.

 - Distinguishable: Content must be easily seen or heard, differentiating it from the background.